bhambri94/voluum-apis/README.md

 ```

-On the first run for this utility, it needs to generate a token.json file which is actually access_token and refresh tokens to write to the mentioned Google Sheet.
+On the first run for this utility, it needs to generate a token.json file which is actually access_token and refresh tokens to write to the mentioned Google Sheet id in config.json.

-Once you run the build first time, a link will be displayed in command line, which we need to open in a browser, it will ask for Allow message from your gmail account and will share a
-Access id, which we need to paste in command line and token.json file will be generated, which can be used going forward.
+Once you run the build first time, a link will be displayed in command line, which we need to open in a browser, it will ask for Allow message from your gmail account and will share a Access id, which we need to paste in command line and token.json file will be generated, which can be used going forward.